derDeno/HA-Win/README.md

 - .NET 8 runtime (SDK only required for building)

 ## Quick start
-1. Run HaWin and open settings from the tray icon.
+1. Run HA Win and open settings from the tray icon.
 2. Configure your MQTT broker and save.
 3. Home Assistant will discover a new device and entities automatically.